• Search Icon

 Purchased from Trautwein Herleth, Berlin by the Contemporary Art Society through Valeria Napoleone XX Contemporary Art Society (VNXXCAS), 2024; presented to Scottish National Gallery of Modern Art, Edinburgh, 2023/24

-Mexican artist Frieda Toranzo Jaeger’s work The disorder of desire has been acquired for the National Galleries of Scotland through the Valeria Napoleone XX Contemporary Art Society award, which supports the acquisition of significant works by a living woman artist for a museum collection every year.
+Mexican artist Frieda Toranzo Jaeger’s work The disorder of desire (2022) was acquired for the Scottish Gallery of Modern Art, Edinburgh through the Valeria Napoleone XX Contemporary Art Society (VN XX CAS) award which supports the acquisition of significant works by a living woman artist for a museum collection every year.

-For over ten years, the National Galleries of Scotland has actively sought to increase the representation of women artists in its holdings.
+For over ten years, the Scottish Gallery of Modern Art has actively sought to increase the representation of women artists in its holdings.
 More recently, work has begun to understand the colonial histories underpinning much of the collection, which spans 1300 to the present day, with collection development actively aiming to further counter the historical imbalances and structural inequalities at play.
 As a work that offers a contemporary critique of the history of Western art, while opening space to consider queer agency, The disorder of desire provokes discussion about the context of the collection and will enrich the stories that can be told, bringing queer, feminist and Indigenous perspectives to the fore.

 You Might Also Like